-- (ii) for a Participant undertaking client written options clearing other than for which specific Cover is lodged, as described in the Procedures, which ASX Clear has determined: - A. to be de minimis \$0; - B. not to be de minimis or material \$2,500,000;
+- (b) for a Participant undertaking client written options clearing other than for which specific Cover is lodged, as described in the Procedures, which ASX Clear has determined: - (i) to be de minimis \$0; - (ii) not to be de minimis or material \$2,500,000; - (iii) to be material \$5,000,000. - (c) for a Participant undertaking own account business, as described in the Procedures, which ASX Clear has determined: - (i) to be de minimis \$0; - (ii) not to be de minimis or material \$2,500,000; - (iii) to be material \$5,000,000. - (d) for a Participant undertaking non-ASX client activity, as described in the Procedures, which ASX Clear has determined: - (i) to be de minimis \$0; - (ii) not to be de minimis or material \$2,500,000; - (iii) to be material \$5,000,000. - (3) For the purpose of Rules S1.2.1(2)(b)(c) and (d): - (a) the amounts under those Rules will not apply to Participants determined by ASX Clear to be inactive; - the amounts in respect of a Participant's Core Requirement under those Rules will be assessed quarterly by ASX Clear (or at such other time at ASX Clear's discretion); - (c) where: - (i) the Participant is not a Dual Capital Participant; - (ii) the Participant's Liquid Capital Requirement is the Core Requirement (or becomes the Core Requirement as a result of an assessment referred to in paragraph (b) above); and - (iii) as a result of an assessment referred to in paragraph (b) above, ASX Clear determines an increase in the Core Requirement in respect of the Participant under those Rules, the Participant will have until the date specified in the notice provided to the Participant of the increase in the Core Requirement to ensure that its Liquid Capital complies with such increase.
+Subject to paragraph (e) below, ASX Clear will give not less than 6 months' notice of such increase;

-- C. to be material \$5,000,000. - (iii) for a Participant undertaking own account business, as described in the Procedures, which ASX Clear has determined: - A. to be de minimis \$0; - B. not to be de minimis or material \$2,500,000; - C. to be material \$5,000,000. - (iv) for a Participant undertaking non-ASX client activity, as described in the Procedures, which ASX Clear has determined: - A. to be de minimis \$0; - B. not to be de minimis or material \$2,500,000; - C. to be material \$5,000,000. - (2) For the purpose of Rules S1.2.1(1)(b)(ii), (iii) and (iv): - (a) the amounts under those Rules will not apply to Participants determined by ASX Clear to be inactive; - (b) the amount of Core Capital required in respect of a Participant under those Rules will be assessed quarterly by ASX Clear (or at such other time at ASX Clear's discretion); - (c) where, as a result of an assessment referred to in paragraph (b) above, ASX Clear determines that additional Core Capital is required in respect of a Participant under those Rules, the Participant will have until the date specified in the notice provided to the Participant of the additional Core Capital required to ensure that its Core Capital complies with such additional requirement.
-Subject to paragraph (d) below, ASX Clear will give not less than 6 months' notice of such additional requirement. - (d) in the event a Participant fails to lodge, in accordance with Rule S1.2.10(2), a return relevant to the assessment referred to in paragraph (b) above, ASX may give less than 6 months' notice of any additional Core Capital required. - (3) For the purpose of making a determination on materiality pursuant to Rule S1.2.1(1)(b)(iii)(C) and Rule S1.2.1(1)(b)(iv)(C), ASX Clear may rely on any self-declaration of materiality provided by the Participant.
+- (d) where: - (i) the Participant is a Dual Capital Participant;